-We were clear from the start of the review that we wanted to listen to and engage with a wide range of voices in order to build the best possible recommendations to achieve real change.
-We are approaching the review over four phases – Diagnosis, Discovery, Development and Delivery.
+We were clear from the start of the review that we wanted to listen to and engage with a wide range of voices in order to build the best possible recommendations to achieve real change for children and families.
+We approached the review over four phases – Diagnosis, Discovery, Development and Delivery.

 Below we detail how we have approached our engagement work over the first three phases of the review.

 In January 2021 we asked for submissions through a Call for Advice and in March we extended this through a Call for Evidence.

 This evidence and advice, along with workshops and meetings we held from March to June with people with lived experience of children’s social care, informed the Case for Change where we set out what we considered to be the problems in children’s social care.

 The results of our engagement work prior to the Case for Change can be found in the ‘Supporting Evidence to the Case for Change’ published in June 2021.

 When we published the Case for Change we asked you to tell us what we had missed or misunderstood – and you shared your feedback through the summer.
 We published a summary of this feedback in October 2021.

 We offered opportunities to get involved through events, workshops and focus groups – organised by the review or by organisations who support people with lived experience of children’s social care or the children’s social care workforce.

 We have archived the calendar which listed these events and some of Josh MacAlister’s public engagements here.

 In November and December 2021 we ran a ‘Call for Ideas’ to give people the opportunity to contribute ideas around solutions which will help us formulate the review’s final recommendations.
 Submissions to the Call for Ideas informed our thinking as did everything we’ve read and heard over the period of the review.
 You can read your responses to the call for ideas here.